-- A. Except as otherwise provided in this Software License, applicable copyright laws shall apply to the Software. - Title to the medium on which the Software is recorded (cassette and/or diskette) or stored (ROM) is transferred to CUSTOMER, but not title to the Software. - C. CUSTOMER may use Software on one host computer and access that Software through one or more terminals if the Software permits this function. - D. CUSTOMER shall not use, make, manufacture, or reproduce copies of Software except for use on one computer and as is specifically provided in this Software License.
-Customer is expressly prohibited from disassembling the Software. - E. CUSTOMER is permitted to make additional copies of the Software only for backup or archival purposes or if additional copies are required in the operation of one computer with the Software, but only to the extent the Software allows a backup copy to be made.
-However, for TRSDOS Software, CUSTOMER is permitted to make a limited number of additional copies for CUSTOMER'S own use. - F. CUSTOMER may resell or distribute unmodified copies of the Software provided CUSTOMER has purchased one copy of the Software for each one sold or distributed.
-The provisions of this Software License shall also be applicable to third parties receiving copies of the Software from CUSTOMER. - G All copyright notices shall be retained on all copies of the Software
+Title to the medium on which the Software is recorded (cassette and/or diskette) or stored (ROM) is transferred to CUSTOMER, but not title to B. the Software CUSTOMER may use Software on one host computer and access that Software through one or more terminals if the Software permits this C. CUSTOMER shall not use, make, manufacture, or reproduce copies of Software except for use on one computer and as is specifically provided in this Software License.
+Customer is expressly prohibited from disassembling the Software.

+CUSTOMER is permitted to make additional copies of the Software only for backup or archival purposes or if additional copies are required in CUSTOMER is permitted to make additional copies of the Software only for backup or archival purposes or if additional copies are required in CUSTOMER.
+D E the operation of one computer with the Software, but only to the extent the Software allows a backup copy to be made.
+However, for TRSDOS Software, CUSTOMER is permitted to make a limited number of additional copies for CUSTOMER'S own use.
+CUSTOMER may resell or distribute unmodified copies of the Software provided CUSTOMER has purchased one copy of the Software for each F one sold or distributed.
+The provisions of this Software License shall also be applicable to third parties receiving copies of the Software from CUSTOMER All copyright notices shall be retained on all copies of the Software.
+G APPLICABILITY OF WARRANTY